 They display the information on a dashboard, making it easy for you to understand what’s going on.

 Another great option is Neil Patel’s Ubersuggest.
 To use it, you need to search for a general word or sentence.

 Then, the software shows you related search terms and the information you need to know about them.

-Users can identify the keyword’s difficulty, the monthly search volume, and even visualize the trends of ups and downs on the searches.
+Users can identify the keyword’s difficulty, and the monthly search volume, and even visualize the trends of ups and downs in the searches.
 Also, you can get excellent keyword ideas to produce new pieces.

 Ubersuggest also gives you an overview of how your site is performing with a site audit.

 Based on the insight the software provides, you can make some significant changes and get better results.

 We can’t talk about SEO tools without mentioning Moz.
 It helps you get a better vision of how hard it is to go for each keyword.
 That means it provides you with each term’s difficulty.

 It also gives you a deep understanding of search results, so you can improve your ranking.
 With Moz, you get to rank better and leverage SEO features, such as featured snippets.

 What are the other keyword tools you need?